christiskatsouris/Robust_HDIVX_Cointegration/README.md

 The author (Christis G. Katsouris) declares no conflicts of interest.

 Notice that the academic research presented here is considered to be as open access to the academic and non-academic community.
-Therefore, we would appreciate it if appropriate acknolwedgement is given to statistical methodologies and econometric procedures implemented by academic researchers.
+Therefore, we would appreciate it if appropriate acknolwedgement is given to statistical methodologies and econometric procedures developed by academic researchers and made available to the wider applied data scientist community.

 # Historical Background